waqasxh/backmeup_plugin/README.md

 ### Pull from Live (Live → Local)

-1. Go to "Back Me Up" in WordPress admin
+1. Go to "BackMeUp" in WordPress admin
 2. Click "Pull from Live"
 3. The plugin will:
    - Create a local backup